 The working – and assessment methods that will be used in the PhD courses are described in the individual course descriptions.

 Leading to degree

-The programme leads to the academic degree Philosophiae Doctor (PhD) in Humanities and Education, specialisation in either literary science, linguistics, pedagogy or religion, ethics, history and society.
+The programme leads to the academic degree Philosophiae Doctor (PhD) in Humanities and Education, specialisation in either literary science, linguistics, pedagogy or religion, philosophy and history.